 After buying a Brussel Sprout surprise ball/ pass the parcel last Christmas, we are HOOKED on the this fun party game – and the best bit?
-It is easy to make your own DIY Party Surprise Ball game.
+It is easy to make your own DIY Party Surprise Ball game – this is great for as a Tween Slumber Party Activity!
 A great alternative to Saran Wrap Ball enthusiasts too!

 We like to add jokes and some truth or dares to add extra fun to our surprise balls.
 Simply print a set of jokes/ truth or dare questions off and tape them to the prizes!